razonyang/hugo-theme-bootstrap/exampleSite/content/docs/layouts/docs/index.md

 ## Layout

-The `docs` layout consists of three sections, from left to right: document navigation bar, document content and sidebar.
+The `docs` layout consists of three sections, from start to end: document navigation bar, document content and sidebar.

 ## Content Structure